wrightben/math/Statistics - General/monty-hall/Readme.md

 **Choice**: Select either your door or the other person's two doors.
 (A door was removed, but it was a door without a prize.
 A contestant with two doors always has at least one without a prize.)

 ### Strategy
-Statistically, the best strategy is to choose a door, and then claim the other person's two doors with your second choice.
+Statistically, the best strategy is to choose a door, and then claim the other person's two doors with your second choice.\

+Whether or not you believe the second choice is one of 1:2 or 1:1, choosing the other person's door is always sensible.
+The odds are no worse for your lack of understanding by doing so.

 <br />

 ## Computers

 Computers (and the basic math they do) say the choose-and-swap strategy wins two-thirds, or 66%, of the time.

-## Human Idiocy

-For those who claim that the initial statistics *are* affected by removing the door, how would following the strategy of choosing the other person's door be affected?
-In other words, whether or not, as the contestant, you believe your second choice creates a 66% or 50% probability of choosing a door with a prize, why *not* choose the other person's door?